Home Critical Thinking Loading Dysfunction!

 It’s not that simple!

-So hopefully I have highlighted how all of our movements are based on many variables and what we think may be abnormal or dysfunctional could just in fact be normal and even advantageous variations.
+So hopefully I have highlighted how movement is based on many factors and what we think may be abnormal or dysfunctional could be normal and even advantageous due to the individual, the task, or the environment.

-We also need to recognise that the evidence tells us that many of the so-called postural and movement ‘dysfunctions’ we see in people with pain and disability are often seen in those WITHOUT any pain or disability.
-Things such as lumbar spine lordosis, thoracic kyphosis, scapula dyskinesis, knee valgus, femoral head CAM deformities, are all seen i people without any pain or pathology.
+We also need to recognise that the evidence tells us many of the so-called and believed movement ‘dysfunctions’ we see in people with pain and disability are often seen in those WITHOUT any pain or disability.
+Things such as lumbar spine lordosis, thoracic kyphosis, scapula dyskinesis, knee valgus, femoral head CAM deformities, are all seen in many people without any pain or pathology.

-We also need to recognise that what we think are movement dysfunctions’ may actually be optimisation strategies in the presence of pain, fear, or a lack of tolerance and capacity.
-Personally, I think this is one of the most common reasons I see people moving differently or awkwardly.
+We also need to recognise that what we often think are movement ‘abnormalities’ or ‘dysfunctions’ may actually be optimisation strategies in the presence of pain, fear, or a lack of tolerance and capacity.
+Personally, I think this is one of the most common reasons I see people moving differently or awkwardly and this is what we should be focusing on more.

 Why I load ‘dysfunctions’

-However, there have been times when I have also found that the observed ‘ugliness’ of a movement does not change, but again that also doesn’t really matter to me anymore either.
-As I said at the beginning of this blog ‘beauty is in the eye of the beholder’ and who am I to say what is an ugly movement or not.
+However, I have also found that the ‘ugliness’ of a movement often does not change with continued experience and exposure, but that also doesn’t really matter to me either.
+As I said at the beginning ‘beauty is in the eye of the beholder’ and who am I to say what is an ugly movement or not.

-All that I am really concerned about is does this movement feel comfortable and efficient to the person doing it?
-As far as I am concerned you can have the ugliest-looking movement in the world as long as you are confident, comfortable, and have the capacity, both physically and psychologically to tolerate it!
+All I’m concerned about is does this movement feel comfortable, natural, and efficient to the person doing it?
+I don’t care what it looks like that much.
+As far as I am concerned you can have the ugliest looking movement as long as you are confident, comfortable, and have the capacity, both physically and psychologically to tolerate it!

 Summary

-So that’s my two cents on why I load ‘dysfunctional’ movements and why I disagree with many of the ‘movement specialists’ gurus on this topic.
-Remember that there is little evidence to say what is and what isn’t a dysfunctional movement but it’s damn well NOT just what it looks like to an observer.
+So that’s my two cents on why I load ‘dysfunctional’ movements and why I disagree with many of the social media ‘movement’ gurus on this topic.
+Remember that there is little evidence to say what is and what isn’t a dysfunctional movement despite what these gurus say, and for me, the most functional movement anyone can do is one you don’t have to worry about.

 As always thanks for reading